peterdavidconley/btc-mining/README.md

 ## How to Use

-- Input the proper fields you want, hit suibmit, and interact with the data on our UI.
+- Input the proper fields you want, hit submit, and interact with the data on our UI.
 - Filter data by given parameters.

 ## Contribute